 This shows the top right item, which is the original source, and the lower which is the code fix.
 Notice how the select statement has been significantly changed.

+In the case of code remediation, SAP and consulting companies are trying to make potential S/4HANA customers to underestimate the degree of code remediation, when in fact it is a serious issue.
 Customers tend to be surprised by how much code must be cleaned as part of an S/4HANA migration.

 Financial Bias Disclosure

 Neither this article nor any other article on the Brightwork website is paid for by a software vendor, including Oracle, SAP or their competitors.
 As part of our commitment to publishing independent, unbiased research; no paid media placements, commissions or incentives of any nature are allowed.

 We offer the most accurate and detailed research into S/4HANA and its implementation history.
 It is information not available anywhere else and is critical correctly interpreting S/4HANA, as well as moderating against massive amounts of inaccurate information pushed by SAP and their financially biased consulting ecosystem.